Charles Rohla, Ph.D.

 Charles Rohla manages the Center for Pecan and Specialty Agriculture, which conducts high-quality pecan research and provides relevant information to producers through data-driven results to help them address the problems they face.
 The Center for Pecan and Specialty Agriculture also leads efforts to bring specialty agriculture groups together for a better understanding of the needs and issues facing progressive agricultural enterprises.
 Research projects include new growing methods, increased crop production and new technologies.

-Prior to coming to the Noble Foundation, Rohla worked at the Animal Science Nutrition Physiology Research Center at Oklahoma State University.
+Prior to coming to the Noble Research Institute, Rohla worked at the Animal Science Nutrition Physiology Research Center at Oklahoma State University.
 His graduate research focused on alternate bearing of pecans and the effect of carbohydrate concentration and nitrogen and potassium levels in pecan tissues.

 Rohla was raised on a farm in northwest Oklahoma where his family operated a wheat and stocker cattle farm and stocker growing lot.
 Rohla is active in various state and national agriculture organizations.
 His current agriculture operation focuses on show-quality American Quarter Horse Association and American Paint Horse Association horses, Duroc show pigs and hay production.